tonsky/tonsky.me/site/blog/crdt-filesync/index.md

 # What is local-first?

-For the long version, go to Ink & Switch, who coined the term: https://www.inkandswitch.com/local-first/
+For the long version, go [to Ink & Switch, who coined the term](https://www.inkandswitch.com/local-first/).
+Or listen for Peter van Hardenberg [explaining it on LocalFirst.fm](https://www.localfirst.fm/1).

 Here’s my short version: